 Monitor and evaluate the impact of the department's enterprise agreement.

 Consider employment-related initiatives and matters that affect staff in the workplace.

 Considered various matters which were reviewed by the department's internal audit service provider, including:

 Prepared an annual report to the Clerk and to the Senate Appropriations and Staffing Committee.

 - workforce planning

-Considered for future review the group’s terms of reference and its future role and activities in the strategic management of the department.
+Finalised the review of the group's terms of reference and its future role and activities in the strategic management of the department.